phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 ## View

+`FieldNode` renders a visualization of the magnetic field efficiently using scenery `Sprites`.
+The field is represented as a grid of evenly-spaced compass needles.
+The red part of each needle points in the direction of the field vector at the needle's location.
+The opacity of a needle varies based on the field vector's magnitude.
+Because the field magnitude decreases as a function of the distance cubed from the magnet, the magnitude (and therefore the needle opacity) is scaled to provide a better "look" for the visualization.
+See `FieldNode.normalizeMagnitude`.

 `ElectronsNode` renders all Electrons efficiently using scenery `Sprites`.
 Two instances of `ElectronsNode` are required, for foreground and background layers of a coil.